hankui/Cloud-mask-Sentinel-2/README.md

-# Cloud-and-Shadow Detection for Sentinel-2
+# Cloud and Shadow Detection for Sentinel-2
-The codes for detecting Sentinel-2 clouds and shadows using Swin-Unet model and the codes can be directly applied to the Sentinel-2 images downloaded from ESA.
-The model was already trained and this is ready-to-use codes.
+The python codes for detecting Sentinel-2 clouds and shadows using Swin-Unet model from the Top of the Atmosphere (TOA) reflectance and the codes can be directly applied to the Sentinel-2 images downloaded from ESA.
+This is ready-to-use codes with the Swin-Unet model already trained using Publicly available annotated cloud and shadow datasets that have been refined and augmented by the authors.
 The trained model was too huge to be here and was stored in https://zenodo.org/records/14630367.
-Details can be found in Luo, D., Zhang, H. K., Ornelas De Lemos, H., et al., 2025.
+More details can be found in Luo, D., Zhang, H. K., Ornelas De Lemos, H., et al., 2025.
 A global applicable Sentinel-2 cloud and shadow detection model based on Swin Transformer.
 Science of Remote Sensing. under review.

 ## Requirements
 - **Programming Languages**: Python 3.7+